unplugin/unplugin-vue-markdown/README.md

 ### Work with [unplugin-vue-components](https://github.com/antfu/unplugin-vue-components)

-`vite-plugin-components` allows you to do on-demand components auto-importing without worrying about registration.
+`unplugin-vue-components` allows you to do on-demand components auto-importing without worrying about registration.

 ```ts
 import Vue from '@vitejs/plugin-vue'